erm1lov/habits/README.md

 > php artisan db:seed
 >

-Make a get request at /api/habits to see the catalogue
+Make a get request at /api/habits to see the catalog

 Params available:
 -